Find Affordable College Courses

 Longview, TX

-LeTourneau University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree engineering physics programs.
-LETU is a small private not-for-profit school located in the city of Longview.
+LeTourneau University ranked #9 on this year’s Most Popular Engineering Physics Bachelor’s Degree Schools in the Southwest Region list.
+LETU is a small private not-for-profit school located in the small city of Longview.

 About 50% of the students majoring in engineering physics at the school are women while 50% are male.

-University of Central Oklahoma did quite well in this year’s ranking of the most popular places for engineering physics students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the suburb of Edmond, UCO is a public school with a fairly large student population.
+With a ranking of #9, University of Central Oklahoma did quite well on this year’s most popular schools for engineering physics students working on their bachelor’s degree.
+Located in the large suburb of Edmond, UCO is a public college with a large student population.

 About 50% of the students majoring in engineering physics at the school are women while 50% are male.